artiscodars/numo-storybook-v3/numo-ui-web/projects/ngx-numo-ui-web/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0.

+## Styling

+This library uses Tailwind CSS for styling.
+See [Tailwind documentation](https://tailwindcss.com/docs/) for more info on how to make use of its classes and/or customization.

 ## Code scaffolding

 Run `ng generate component component-name --project ngx-numo-ui-web` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project ngx-numo-ui-web`.